ahmad2b/ahmad2b/README.md

-# Hi, I'm Muhammad Ahmad Shoukat 👋
+# Hi, I'm Muhammad Ahmad 👋
 - **Applied GenAI Engineer** with 2+ years of experience in full-stack development and AI-powered solutions.
 - Specialized in building AI platforms using **Vercel AI SDK, Langchain, and OpenAI APIs**.
 - Proficient in **TypeScript, Next.js, TailwindCSS, Python, FastAPI, and SQLModel**.